GovReady/govready-q/deployment/docker/README.md

 	--email-host smtp.company.org --email-port 587 --email-user ... --email-pw ... --email-domain q.company.org

 `--email-domain` sets the hostname used in the email address of outbound email.
-The other arguments set the SMTP server details.
+The other arguments set the SMTP relay server details.

+Some of GovReady-Q's outbound emails can be replied to.
+When a user replies to a notification of a discussion comment, the reply's body is post as a new comment on the discussion.
+Currently we only support an incoming notification hook from Mailgun, and it is not yet configurable for the docker deployment.
+TODO

 ### Container management